 Your employer should launch an investigation into the allegations right away after the report has been filed.
 They should also make an effort to stop the client from sexually harassing you again.
 But unfortunately, many employers fail to look into allegations of sexual harassment and even more of them fail to do anything about it, even when they know it’s true.
 If this happens to you, it’s normal to feel defeated.
 But, it’s important to remember that there are other legal options available.

 Sexual harassment victims can file a claim with the California Department of Fair Employment and Housing (DFEH) or the Equal Employment Opportunity Commission (EEOC).
 Both of these agencies investigate complaints of sexual harassment in the workplace and work with victims to hold employers accountable for failing to keep their employees safe.
 Before contacting one of these agencies, it’s best to speak to an employment law attorney so you can get a better understanding of your rights and the complaint process.

 Have you been sexually harassed by a client, co-worker, or supervisor?
 If so, seek legal representation from an experienced employment law attorney as soon as possible.
-The experienced employment law attorneys at Shegerian & Associates are ready to hold your employer accountable and recover compensation on your behalf.
+The experienced sexual harassment attorneys, such as Shegerian & Associates, are ready to hold your employer accountable and recover compensation on your behalf.
 There’s no time to waste—contact us today by calling 1-800-GOT-FIRED.